-GRAIL is raising at least $1 billion to fund its early cancer screening test
+Grail is raising at least $1 billion to fund its early cancer screening test

 Lawsuit claims Snap Inc. hasn’t been honest about its pre-IPO performance metrics

-The early cancer screening startup Grail plans to raise more than $1 billion in Series B financing today, possibly up to $1.8 billion.
+The early cancer screening startup Grail plans to raise more than $1 billion in Series B financing, possibly up to $1.8 billion.

 While the company doesn’t want to name investor names, only mentioning in a release the funding will come “primarily from undisclosed private and strategic investors,” Microsoft co-founder Bill Gates, Amazon founder Jeff Bezos, Google Ventures, Arch Venture Partners and Silicon Valley private equity firm Sutter Hill Ventures all previously invested.